UMS 36x10.5x6.5x8 / N38

 - They are highly resistant to demagnetization by external magnetic field,

-- Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Significant importance in advanced technologically fields – find application in HDD drives, electric motors, medical equipment or other modern machines.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Additionally, small elements of these products can complicate diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Additionally, miniscule components of these devices are able to complicate diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.